 The course welcomes all students, practitioners and policymakers interested in urban logistics.
 Multi-disciplinary participation is strongly welcomed.
-Students should be attending at least a Master program, and therefore have obtained a Bachelor's degree already.
+Students should be attending at least a Master or PhD program, and therefore have obtained a Bachelor's degree already.
 For practitioners and policymakers, this requirement does not apply.

 Study credits (ECTS)